GabaCorreaSB/GabaCorreaSB/README.md

 - Designing **Raspberry Pi** or **ESP32** pentesting tools
 - Writing for my upcoming **cybersecurity and innovation blog**
 - Experimenting with **trading system optimizations**
-- Or just playing games with a cup of tea 🍵🎮
+- Or just playing games with a cup of tea (can't have tea no more tho so coffee it is) 🍵🎮

 ---